gbmhunter/blog/content/electronics/components/power-regulators/charge-pumps/_index.md

 {{% img src="charge-pump-voltage-doubler-schematic.png" width="700px" caption="The basic schematic for a voltage doubling charge pump circuit." %}}

 Schottky diodes are preferred because of their low forward voltage drop and higher switching speeds.

+## History

+The Greinacher voltage multiplier was invented by Swiss physicist Heinrich Greinacher in 1919[^edn-capacitive-voltage-conversion].

 ## Uses